The Custom of Dust Coverings (Vesperale) for Altars

-A common custom in some places is to cover the altar with a felt dust covering when Mass is not being celebrated.
+A common custom in some places is to cover the altar with a vesperale (or "vesperal cloth"), a felt dust covering when Mass is not being celebrated.
 Not required, just an extra touch.
 The altar server takes the cover off before Mass and returns it after.
 Dust covers are not difficult to make and can be in any number of colors or styles.
-They are lightweight, are custom made to cover just the top of the altar mensa and are not lined.
+They are lightweight, generally made of wool felt, custom made to cover just the top of the altar mensa and they are not lined.

 Sometimes a similar cover can be seen in sacristies on the top of vesting tables where vestments are laid out.
 These coverings are generally not purchased in a shop.
 They are custom made, often by lay parishioners or nuns.
 Today suitable fabric of any number of colors and golden French galloons can be purchased online for anyone who may wish to make one at home and donate it to their parish.